 - A product “is defective because of inadequate instructions or warnings when the foreseeable risks of harm posed by the product could have been reduced or avoided by the provision of reasonable instructions or warnings by the seller or other distributor, or a predecessor in the commercial chain of distribution and the omission of the instructions or warnings renders the product not reasonably safe.”

 Some game companies are apparently working to make games that do not provoke seizures, but only Ubisoft has made a public commitment.
-Most are merely reworking their warnings.
-More on the problem with warnings in a forthcoming post.
+As far as I can tell, most are merely reworking their warnings.

 A BBC report on Nintendo revealed that the company knew more than 20 years ago which of its games were most likely to cause seizures–and downplayed the seizure risk to customers.
 A former Nintendo customer relations employee interviewed for the story said that many customers called to complain about experiencing seizures.
 Because he wanted to advise customers concerned about the seizure risk, he asked the company’s R & D group for a list of the games most likely to cause seizures.